System object: phased.SumDifferenceMonopulseTracker

 The monopulse response curve is obtained by dividing the difference pattern by the sum pattern and taking the real part.

-The response curve is not single valued and can be inverted only when arrival angles lie within the mainlobe.
-The figure below shows the center portion of the monopulse response curve in the mainlobe for a 4-element ULA array.
+The response curve is not generally single valued and can only be inverted when arrival angles lie within the main lobe where it is single valued This figure shows the monopulse response curve within the main lobe of the four-element ULA array.

 There are two desirable properties of the monopulse response curve.
 The first is that it have a steep slope.
 A steep slope insures robustness against noise.
 The second property is that the mainlobe be as wide as possible.
 A steep slope is ensure by a larger array but leads to a smaller mainlobe.
 You will need to trade off one property with the other.